SoundGearLab-Team | Last Updated On August 31st, 2021 | This post may contain affiliate links.

 How Bone Conduction Drivers Work

-Bone conduction eardrums work using vibrations.
+Bone conduction headphones work using vibrations.
 A bone conduction driver will decode sound waves and convert them into vibrations.
 When the driver is placed on the bone near your ear, vibrations transfer directly to the middle ear where it enters the cochlea and you can hear the sound.

 Unlike regular headphones, bone conduction headphones replace the work done by your eardrums.